Higher phylogeny

 Prum RO, Berv JS, Dornburg A, Field DJ, Townsend JP, Lemmon EM, and Lemmon AR (2015), A comprehensive phylogeny of birds (Aves) using targeted next-generation DNA sequencing, Nature 526, 569-57. (abstract)

-Reddy S et al. (2017), Why do phylogenomic data sets yield conflicting trees?
+Reddy S, Kimball RT, Pandey A, Hosner PA, Braun MJ, Hackett SJ, Han KL, Harshman J, Huddleston CJ, Kingston S, Marks BD, Miglia KJ, Moore WS, Sheldon FH, Witt CC, Yuri T, and Braun EL (2017), Why do phylogenomic data sets yield conflicting trees?
 Data type influences the avian tree of life more than taxon sampling, Syst.
 Biol.
-66, 857-879. (pdf)
+66, 857-879. (free pdf)

 Sangster G, and Mayr G (2021), Feraequornithes; a name for the clade formed by Procellariiformes, Sphenisciformes, Ciconiiformes, Suliformes and Pelecaniformes (Aves), Vertebr.
 Zool.
 71, 49-53. (free pdf)